andrew/ultimate-awesome/README.md

 - [awesome-digital-assets](https://github.com/larsulbricht/awesome-digital-assets) - Collection of high-quality resources on blockchain, tokenization, and DLT-based capital markets (EU-Focus).
 - [awesome-ai](https://github.com/lemooljiang/awesome-ai) - Awesome AI Agent, AI tools, AI project, and APP useage.
 - [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.
-- [awesome-libp2p](https://github.com/libp2p/awesome-libp2p) - Useful resources for using libp2p and building things on top of it.
 - [awesome_face_forensics](https://github.com/LightningChan/awesome_face_forensics) - Resources for face forgery detection.
 - [awesome-lilypad](https://github.com/lilypad-tech/awesome-lilypad) - Lilypad examples, use cases, and more!.
 - [awesome-neocities](https://github.com/lime360/awesome-neocities) - A curated directory for awesome Neocities resources.